gruntjs-updater/grunt-deploy-site/README.md

 If set, the supplied URL will open in a browser window after the site is successfully deployed.

+#### options.verbose
+Type: `String`
+Default value: false

+Displays the output of git the commands used in the background when `verbose` is set to true

 ### Usage Examples

 #### Default Options